-Review: Peugeot 308 SW (2014)
+Peugeot 308 SW (2014) Review

-Peugeot 308 SW (2014): At A Glance
+Peugeot 308 SW (2014) At A Glance

-- Insurance Groups are between 10–29
+Insurance Groups are between 10–29

-- On average it achieves 73% of the official MPG figure
+On average it achieves 73% of the official MPG figure

 With such a good base to work from, the Peugeot 308 SW had every chance of being an excellent estate car from the outset - and it doesn’t disappoint.
-The well-made cabin and impressive refinement of the hatchback remain, but with one of the most spacious and practical rear load areas offered on a family-sized estate car.
+The well-made cabin and impressive refinement of the hatchback remain, but with one of the more spacious and practical rear load areas offered on a family-sized estate car.

 The load area itself is easy to access, with a wide opening and a low load lip.
 There’s a retractable, removable load area cover to keep 660 litres of load volume covered up – and if you have big items to carry there’s a simple one touch mechanism to fold the rear seats completely flat.

 The entry-level petrol model is a 110PS 1.2-litre turbo which, despite its size, is perfectly capable and offers low emissions of 109g/km.
 This engine is also offered with 130PS, plus you can get a range of diesels.
-The range-topper is a 150PS BlueHDi, which emits just 105g/km of CO2 and has official economy of 70.6mpg.
+The range-topper is a 180PS BlueHDi, with strong performance alongside impressive economy.

 Despite being bigger than the hatchback the 308 SW is no more difficult to drive.
 The cabin is quiet and the controls well-weighted, so in or out of town the car is easy to get along with.
 It’s an impressive motorway cruiser too, even with the smaller 1.2-litre petrol engine under the bonnet.